axibase/axibase-collector-docs/jobs/aws.md

 The number of metrics within each namespace varies greatly.
 For AWS/EC2 the list consists of more than 15 [metrics](#sample-aws-ec2-cloudwatch-metrics).

-The job assigns each metric to an entity which is determined based on the [primary dimension](#namespace-dimensions).
+The job assigns each metric to an entity which is extracted from the [primary dimension](#namespace-dimensions).

 ## Configuration Settings